Skip to main content

 “Is it true that there are more Japanese racoon dogs (tanuki) than humans here?”

-“The name of the island sounds similar to the world-famous Japanese animation studio; it feels somewhat nostalgic and fantasy-like.”
+“The name of the island is similar to Ghibli, so it somehow feels nostalgic and fantasy-like.”

 There is much more about Chiburijima Island that would make you want to talk about it.

 With a population of less than 600, Chibu Village, located on Chiburijima Island, is the only village (municipality) in Shimane Prefecture.
 The tanuki, with their numbers far exceeding the human population, call the island their home.
-Other than the dreamy pastoral scenery, the island is also known for its fiery red cliff and stunning landscape created by volcanic activity in the distant past.
+Other than the dreamy pastoral scenery, it also has impressive volcanic terrain, including the red cliffs known as “Sekiheki”.

 Fluent in Japanese, David delivers with humour and wit, spreading happiness as he guides us.
 His bright smile fits in well with the relaxing and easy-going atmosphere of Chiburijima Island.